How to make Word documents accessible

 Links and link text

-Check any link text in your Word document clearly describes where the link goes and is meaningful to your reader.
+Check that link text in your Word document clearly describes where the link goes and is meaningful to your reader.

 On this page